Automobile Dependency

 Automobile Dependency creates less Accessible land use patterns, meaning that destinations are more dispersed, less mixed and less connected.
 This requires more mobility to maintain a given level of accessibility.

 If resources (money and space) were unlimited, and motor vehicle travel imposed no significant safety or pollution impacts on other modes of travel, and transportation policy decisions were always balanced, it might be possible for an automobile dependent community to maintain a good range of Transport Options.
 But these conditions do not exist.
 Transportation resources are limited, motor vehicle traffic degrades nonmotorized travel conditions (and therefore the feasibility of transit), and in automobile dependent communities, decision-makers tend to be less concerned with the needs of non-drivers.
-In practice, increased automobile dependency tends to reduce the quantity and quality of transportation alternatives.
+In practice, increased automobile dependency tends to reduce the quantity and quality of transportation alternatives (Badam 2009).

 The costs of automobile dependency consist, in part, of reduced benefits from a more diversified transport system.
 There are several specific benefits from transport diversity: